Picalines/godot-ldtk-import-mono/README.md

 }
 ```

 After creating a config use `Project -> Tools -> Import LDtk project` again.
-That's it!
+To Reimport world you can open it's generated scene and press a special button in the inspector!

 ## ⚠ Notes